Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

-Figure~\ref{fig:dv_dist} displays the cumulative distribution of the velocity offsets between the candidates and the central galaxies as well the expected distribution if the candidates were uniformly distributed in the data cubes.
+Figure~\ref{fig:dv_dist} displays the cumulative distribution of the velocity offsets between the candidates and the primary ALMA targets as well the expected distribution if the candidates were uniformly distributed in the data cubes.
 The sidebands for the CLM-1 and WMH-5 cubes are not shown in Fig.~\ref{fig:dv_dist} as the velocity offset reach $>10,000$ km s$^{-1}$, and it is difficult to show these alongside the smaller offsets.
+It is worth noting that there were no candidates found in these sidebands.
 It appears that the candidate's distribution is inconsistent with a uniform distribution and the candidates are biased towards being closer to the central galaxies.
-This reinforces the idea that the candidates are real galaxies that are physically associated with the central galaxies.
+This reinforces the idea that the candidates are real galaxies that are physically associated with the primary targets as one would expect interlopers or spurious detections to be uniformly distributed in the cube.
 To test this we perform a Monte Carlo analysis by repeatedly sampling 4 elements from the expected distribution to calculate the probability that all 4 randomly selected elements would have a lower $\Delta$V than the maximum of the candidates (642 km/s for CLM1-A).
-This calculation includes the sidebands for the CLM-1 and WMH-5 cubes that are not shown in Fig.\ref{fig:dv_dist}.
+This calculation includes the sidebands for the CLM-1 and WMH-5 cubes that are not shown in Fig.~\ref{fig:dv_dist}.
 After 10,000 iterations we find that 95\% of the realizations contain at least 1 of the randomly selected velocity offsets, $\Delta$V, that is larger than the maximum of the candidates.
 Although this is only marginally statistically significant detection ($\sim 2 \sigma$), it is consistent with the candidates more likely appearing closer to the central galaxies with respect to a uniform distribution in the data cubes.
 As the velocity offset of CLM1-A (642 km s$^{-1}$) is significantly larger than that of the next highest candidate J0210-0546-B at 205 km s$^{-1}$, we also investigate the likelihood of finding 3 candidates within 205 km s$^{-1}$.
-This is even less likely with $99.6$\% of the realization containing at least 1 of 3 candidates with $\Delta V >$ 205 km s$^{-1}$, a result that is statically significant at the $\sim 3 \sigma$ level.
-Our Monte Carlo analysis of the velocity offset distribution supports the notion that we have uncovered real companion galaxies to the central sources as we find the candidates are biased to appear near the central galaxy.
+This is even less likely with $99.6$\% of the realizations containing at least 1 of 3 candidates with $\Delta V >$ 205 km s$^{-1}$, a result that is statically significant at the $\sim 3 \sigma$ level.
+This does not necessarily confirm the reality of our sources but simply that their $\Delta V$ distribution is inconsistent with being uniformly distributed within the cubes.